iotaap/tutorials/docs/iotaap-os-mqtts-basics-publishing.md

 ## Offline Publishes

 If a device cannot connect to the MQTT server, then publishes continue as normal but are added to a queue which is saved locally onto the SD card.
 As soon as the device re-establishes connection all publishes are sent to the MQTT in a first in first out manner.

+!!! warning "SD is mandatory"
+    Please note that in ourder to "backup" data locally, during network issue or similar, SD card has to be present, othervise this feature will be disabled.